KSP-KOS/EditorTools/SublimeText3/README.md

 ## Installation

-Download the `kOS.tmlLanguage` and `kOS.tmlPreferences` files, and place them in the your `User` package directory, which can be found by opening Sublime Text and selecting the following:
+Download the `kOS.tmLanguage` and `kOS.tmPreferences` files, and place them in the your `User` package directory, which can be found by opening Sublime Text and selecting the following:

 > Preferences > Browse Packages > User